Best of Many in Both Worlds: Online Resource Allocation with Predictions under Unknown Arrival Model: Abstract

 \section{Abstract}

-Online decision-makers today can often obtain predictions on future variables, such as arrivals, demands, inventories, and so on.
+Online decision-makers often obtain predictions on future variables, such as arrivals, demands, inventories, and so on.
 These predictions can be generated from simple forecasting algorithms for univariate time-series, all the way to state-of-the-art machine learning models that leverage multiple time-series and additional feature information.
-However, the prediction quality is often unknown to decisions-makers a priori, hence blindly following the predictions can be harmful.
-In this paper, we address this problem by giving algorithms that take predictions as inputs and perform robustly against the unknown prediction quality.
+However, the prediction accuracy is unknown to decision-makers a priori, hence blindly following the predictions can be harmful.
+In this paper, we address this problem by developing algorithms that utilize predictions in a manner that is robust to the unknown prediction accuracy.